 Invictus Games 2020 – International games for wounded and sick armed service personnel will be held in and around Zuiderpark in Den Haag (The Hague) 9-16 May 2020.
 With 500 participants, the program includes 10 sports: athletics, powerlifting, archery, indoor rowing, JLR Driving Challenge, wheelchair basketball, wheelchair rugby, cycling, sitting volleyball and swimming.

 See the full annual sport calendar for Amsterdam

 Festivals in Amsterdam

 Rolling Kitchens– The Rollende Keukens food festival (free entry) features dozens of mobile kitchens and food trucks offering appetising dishes plus live music.
-Scheduled 29 May – 2 Jun 2019 (12th edition) at Westergas, Amsterdam.
+Scheduled May 2020 (13th edition, unconfirmed) at Westergas, Amsterdam.

-International Gin Festival – 4th edition of the festival with stands, masterclasses, seminars and tastings.
-18 May 2019 at Beurs van Berlage in Amsterdam
+International Gin Festival – 5th edition of the festival with stands, masterclasses, seminars and tastings.
+Expected in May 2020 at Beurs van Berlage in Amsterdam.

-Oost TAPT Festival – Beer festival with food, games and live music at Jaap Eden IJsbaan ice rink in Amsterdam, 18 May 2019.
+Oost TAPT Festival – Beer festival with food, games and live music at Jaap Eden IJsbaan ice rink in Amsterdam, expected May 2020 (unconfirmed).

 See our complete festival calendar for Amsterdam

 Amsterdam Magic Show – Monthly magic and comedy show with international performers.
 At Boom Chicago’s Rozentheater, Rozengracht in Amsterdam, Tuesday 5 May 2020 at 2000.
 Book Amsterdam Magic Show tickets here